 Apoptosis is a form of programed cell death which enables the organism to remove unwanted or damaged cells.
 This is an essential biological function in a healthy living organism.
 The complex Nuclear Factor kB pathway interacts with the caspase cascade at the heart of apoptosis.
 I have worked on a Boolean model to study apoptosis regulation by the NFkB pathway.
 This is a system that exhibits bistability.

 These are the genes responsible for establishing the anterior-posterior polarity of segments in the embryo of the fruit fly.
-I have been working on the analysis of a Boolean model of the segment polarity network, introducing asynchronous updating rules, and other methods that allow a more realistic analysis of discrete models with respect to the time scales of the various regulatory processes (transcription, translation, or post-translational modifications).
-One can also study the effect of cell division on the robustness of the network.
+I have worked on the analysis of a Boolean model of the segment polarity network, introducing asynchronous updating rules, and other methods that allow a more realistic analysis of discrete models with respect to the time scales of the various regulatory processes (transcription, translation, or post-translational modifications).
+One can also study the effect of cell division on the robustness of the network (see figure).

 For the continuous model of the segment polarity network proposed by von Dassow et. al., we have fully characterized the feasible parameter space, as a hierarchy of intervals.

 The binding of a ligand to a cell receptor triggers a sequence of biochemical reactions, that ultimately lead to a cell response (such as contraction, motility, proliferation).
 I am interested in the modeling of various stages in this process, from receptor-ligand binding, to cascades of protein activation, to cell signaling in the form of changes in the levels of cytosolic calcium, cAMP,...
 One of the goals would be to obtain validated models that help us in predicting and controlling the response of the cell to given stimulus.